brutesque/sync-server/README.md

 Configure the backup disk.
 Make sure the disk is mounted as /mnt/storage.

-When using transip.nl you can use the following script:
+When using BigStorage at transip.nl you can use the following script:
 ```bash
 $ bash scripts/mount-transip-bigstorage.sh
 ```